 What is good manufacturing practice (GMP)?

-Good manufacturing practice (GMP) is a concept that ensures products are consistently produced and controlled according to quality standards.
+Good manufacturing practice (GMP) is a concept that ensures medical products are consistently produced and controlled according to quality standards.
 It is designed to minimize the risks to the patient involved in any pharmaceutical production.

 GMP constitutes the license to operate in pharmaceutical manufacturing and is a core condition worldwide.
 However, rules and interpretations differ from country to country and change frequently.
 Therefore, having fully trained experts at hand to help with the implementation of these rules is very important.